FSGpilot/frontend-styleguide/_components/fundament/grids/grids.md

 {% include code/accordion.html component="grid--no-gutters-sass" %}

-<p>In practice, here’s how it looks.
+<p>In practice, here's how it looks.
 Note you can continue to use this with all other predefined grid classes (including column widths, responsive tiers, reorders, and more).</p>

 {% include code/preview.html component="grid--no-gutters.html" %}
 {% include code/accordion.html component="grid--no-gutters" %}